oracle-samples/oci-data-science-ai-samples/labs/MLSummit21/lab-0-tenancy-setup.md

-# Lab 0 - Introduction, Sign-in, and Navigation
+# Lab 0 - Tenancy Setup & Introduction

-Estimated Workshop time: 1 hour 15 minutes

-Estimated Lab 0 Time: 10 minutes
+Estimated Lab 0 Time: 20 minutes

 ### Objectives

 In this first lab, you will:

+* sign up for an Oracle Cloud Free Tier account;
+* setup your tenancy for OCI Data Science using the OCI Resource Manager Stack feature;
-* Become familiar with concepts and terminology used in the Data Science service
+* learn about the concepts and features in OCI Data Science;
-* Become familiar with the OCI Console and how to access the Data Science service
+* create your first Data Science project.

-## **STEP 0:** Sign up for an Oracle Cloud Free Tier Account
+## **STEP 1:** Sign up for an Oracle Cloud Free Tier Account

 Sign up [here](https://www.oracle.com/cloud/free/).